 - Reduce heart muscle

-- Imbalance of electrolytes (e.g. potassium, calcium, magnesium or phosphate)
+- Imbalance of electrolytes, particularly potassium, calcium, magnesium, or phosphate

 Nearly 9 in 10 women with anorexia nervosa experience a loss of calcium in the bones, known as osteopenia.
 Likewise, 40% of patients go on to develop osteoporosis, which is a severe loss of bone density that is linked to a higher risk of bone fractures later in life.

-This is closely linked to the changes in estrogen, as this hormone usually helps to strengthen the bone.
-However, other factors may also play a role, such as reduced DHEA, high stress hormone levels and lower dietary intake of calcium.
+These musculoskeletal changes are closely linked to the changes in estrogen, as this hormone usually helps to strengthen the bone.
+However, other factors may also play a role, such as reduced DHEA, high stress hormone levels, and lower dietary intake of calcium.
 The changes in DHEA and growth hormones can also affect the stature of children and adolescents with the condition.

 In some cases, anorexia nervosa can affect the central nervous system, which can lead to neurological disorders, such as seizures.
 Some individuals may also suffer from problems of concentration and memory.